I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 You can also purchase self-blanching cultivars if you want to avoid this step.
 You’ll probably still want to tie the heads of the celery stalks together to support blanching.

-For more information on appropriate blanching, check your seed packet.
+For more information on appropriate blanching, read our full guide.
 Or, if you prefer full-blooded, bitter celery, don’t blanch it at all.

-Keep your celery fertilized in its second, third, and fourth months by adding a tablespoon of 5-10-10 fertilizer to a tamped-down area dug about 3 inches away from the plant.
+Keep your celery fertilized in its second, third, and fourth months by adding a tablespoon of 5-10-10 fertilizer to a tamped-down area dug about three inches away from the plant.

 Above all, keep that celery watered!
-It needs between 1 and 1.5 inches of water per week.
+It needs between one and one and a half inches of water per week.
 If celery doesn’t get the moisture it needs, it’ll shrivel and get extra stringy.
 My childhood self shudders at the very idea.